MiguelCastillo/Brackets-InteractiveLinter/README.md

 * Traverse up the directory tree to load the most appropriate linter settings file
 * Let's you provide default linter settings that get mixed in with project specific ones.
 Reduce duplication!
 * Configure the linter settings file that gets loaded.
 Maybe you want to load jshintrc.json instead of .jshintrc
+* And...
+Configuration files hot reload.
+So if you adjust you beloved .jshintrc, Interactive Linter will auto realod it.

 JSHint/JSLint